bow-simulation/virtualbow/README.md

 # About

-Bow Simulator is a tool for simulating the physics of bow and arrow.
+Bow Simulator is a tool for simulating the statics and dynamics of user-defined bow designs.
+It is released under the GNU General Public License v3.0.
-Visit https://bow-simulator.org for more information.
+Visit https://bow-simulator.org for more information about the project.

+# How to Contribute

+Contributions are very welcome.
+Fork this repository on GitLab and create a new branch from `develop` in which you implement your changes.
+When you're done you create a merge request from your new branch against the `develop` branch of this repository and add a short description of what's been changed.

 # Build instructions